-The Monroe County Sheriff's Civil Bureau is an agency that aggressively seeks and develops partnerships with the community to satisfy their need for delivery of quality enforcement and service of process.
+The Monroe County Sheriff's Civil Bureau is an accredited agency that aggressively seeks and develops partnerships with members of the community to satisfy their need for delivery of quality enforcement and service of process.

-The Monroe County Sheriff's Civil Bureau is the agency of choice for quality enforcement and service of process.
+The Monroe County Sheriff's Civil Bureau is the agency of choice accredited by the New York State Sheriff’s Association for quality enforcement and service of process.

 Area of Responsibility